grace-ac/sr320.github.io/_posts/2019-04-08-bairdi-RNA-extraction-PlanforWeek.md

 ---
 layout: post
-title: Bairdi RNA extractions- other methods to try
+title: Bairdi RNA extractions- other methods to try; Plan for Week
 date: '2019-04-08'
-category: bairdi
+category: [bairdi, 2015Oysterseed]
-tags: [RNAisolation]
+tags: [RNAisolation, DIApaper]
 ---
 Between trying to add some edits and clean things up for the 2015 Oysterseed project paper, I've been reading protocols for other RNA extraction kits.
 Zymo Quick-DNA/RNA Mircoprep Plus Kit, Zymo Directzol RNA MiniPrep...
 Details in post